 Denied FMLA Leave?
 Contact a Texas Employment Law Attorney Today

 Determining whether your medical condition qualifies you for FMLA leave can be difficult, especially if your employer tells you it does not.
-That is why Allen employment law attorney Dan A. Atkerson offers free initial consultations.
-You can learn your rights according to FMLA guidelines with no obligation.
+During your initial consultation with Allen employment law attorney Dan A. Atkerson, you can learn your rights according to FMLA guidelines.
 If you were denied rightful medical leave, then Dan can assist you in filing an employment claim to recover compensation and/or ensure you get the leave you need.